mxndyj/Proj04/ReadMe.txt

     - SkiPass, Member, Lift entry operations.
 [DBController, SKiResort, tables.sql]
     - Design PDF corresponding FDs.
 Alex Scherer:
+    - Property Table, Add, Update (type and income), and Delete Property
+    - Query #4: Finds the total estimated profit for a given (input) amount of years assuming the ski season is a given (input) number of days out of 365 by totalling the daily property profits * season days and subtracting the total salary of employees from that.
 Jeffrey Layton:
     - Add, update, or delete a lesson purchase record
     - Query #1: For a given member, list all the ski lessons they have purchased, including the number of remaining